Dzeri96/nest-ng/README.md

 	- Use of flexbox for better responsiveness on mobile devices
 	- Use of default strings to de-clutter pelicanconf
 	- Footer fixed to bottom of screen if the page is smaller than the vertical height
+	- Hiding tag glyph if there are no article tags
+	- Added summary to article page

 Nest is a theme for [Pelican](http://docs.getpelican.com) 3.5+, a static site generator written in Python.